 - Width: consider how much space you have.
 Keep in mind that people need space to walk around the benches, as well as room underneath for extra storage.

 - Depth: changing room benches come in two options, single-sided or double-sided.
 The option you go for ultimately decides the depth of the changing room.
 If you have a smaller space, the single-sided option may be best to give the room a more spacious feel.
 If you have a larger space, the double-sided benches may be right as they can cater for a larger amount of people.

 - Wall-mounted: if you find yourself running low on floor space, then the wall-mounted option may be just right for you.
 This design simply removes the legs and adds brackets to the frame to allow the bench to be secured to a wall, keeping the functionality of the bench without taking up valuable floor space.

 Although there is nothing wrong with a standard changing room bench, adding on a few extra storage features makes the bench more functional and appealing to users.
 Why not consider adding one (or some) of the following useful specs:

 We hope you have found this guide on changing room benches to be of use.
-You can view our full range of changing room benches on our website, and Lockers are also available for use in changing rooms along with matting to create a complete changing area for your users.
+You can view our full range of changing room benches on our website, and Workplace Lockers are also available for use in changing rooms along with changing room matting to create a complete changing area.

 If you have any questions about changing room benches or any other product from our website, please get in touch with our friendly team who will be more than happy to help.